Gregregorovich/PWM-Compare/README.md

 This would also be ideal for a (especially single-loop) watercooling system with both CPU and GPU in the loop.

+This has been designed for a dual core microcontroller like the Raspberry Pi Pico, but with minimal tweaking it could be adjusted to a single core microcontroller.

 Designed-for scenario:
 * I have 6 fan headers on my motherboard, and 6 on my Corsair Commander Pro.